angelalberici/mulesoft-chargeback/README.md

-# # mulesoft-chargeback : This repository is created for poc to prove out the chargeback model for MuleSoft Platform
+# # mulesoft-chargeback : This repository is created as Proof of Concept to prove out the chargeback model for MuleSoft Platform
 ## # Table of Contents
 ###   1. Use Case for the Prototype
 ###   2. Source files to import in Anypoint Studio